liberland/Laws/Referendum Law/referendum-law.md

 2. Insufficient quality or omission of the mandatory RIA or Reasoning  may also constitute a valid ground for cancellation initiated by the Senate.
 3. The Supreme Court shall hear disputes where the quality control performing organ stands as the defendant and the dispute subject matter is the performance of the quality control.

-## Chapter 3: Negative Referendum Process
+## Chapter 3: Democratic Veto Process
 #### Article 16: Proposing a Public Veto
-1. A Citizen may initiate a Negative Referendum in the form of a Public Veto utilizing the tools provided for this purpose by the Government.
+1. A Citizen may initiate a Democratic Veto in the form of a Public Veto utilizing the tools provided for this purpose by the Government.
 2. The Citizen shall specify:

     a.
 The category of the legislative instrument targeted for revocation;